 How to register with the police

-From Monday 10 September, the police are running registration appointments at Rumney Police Station between 8:00 and 12:00 Monday to Friday.
+The police are running registration appointments at Rumney Police Station between 8:30 and 14:00 Monday to Friday.
 The address for Rumney Police Station is:

 Rumney Police Station,

 If travelling by bus, take bus number 30, 49 or 50 and get off at the Rumney Hill gardens stop.
 Walk up the hill for about 50 metres and the police station is on the left.